-Moreover, if you have multiple Roomba robot cleaners connected to your Google Home App, you need to specify both the room names as well as the robot name you want to assign the new cleaning task.
+Moreover, if you have multiple Roomba robot cleaners connected to your Google Home app, you need to specify both the room names and the robot name you want to assign the new cleaning task to.

 For example, if you want to use a Roomba robot named “Alpha” to clean your “Alpha Bedroom”, simply say the voice commands

 “Hey Google, make Alpha clean Alpha Bedroom”

 IFTTT, which is short for “If This Then That”, is a web-based service that lets people use simple conditional statements to make multiple apps / products work together.
 Using IFTTT, you can make your Roomba robot start cleaning right after you leave for work.
 Similarly, you can configure Roomba to dock itself as soon as you return home.